 I also like to commend the game on making it not super hard and annoying to get the majority of the achievements.
 The achievements are not Kill 50 Clucker’s while having your mouse unplugged.
 You barely need to do a whole lot of extra work outside of a playthrough.
 I like that.

-🔗 2.
+🔗 Jump to heading 2.
 Brace Yourself Games – Crypt of the NecroDancer

 Must … not … screw … that … beat … oh … shit … I’m … dead.